microsoft/RulesEngine/README.md

 The rules can be stored in any store and be fed to the system in a structure which adheres to the [schema](https://github.com/asulwer/RulesEngine/blob/main/schema/workflow-schema.json) of WorkFlow model.

 A wrapper needs to be created over the Rules Engine package, which will get the rules and input message(s) from any store that your system dictates and put it into the Engine.
 The wrapper then handles the output using appropriate means.

-_Note: To know in detail of the workings of Rules Engine, please visit [How it works section](https://github.com/asulwer/RulesEngine/wiki/Introduction#how-it-works) in [Rules Engine Wiki](https://github.com/asulwer/RulesEngine/wiki)._

 ## Contributing